rationalpointofview/rpov/_posts/2016-07-09-mental-model-engineering-feedback-loops.md

     Positive Feedback is quite useless in engineering and we try to eliminate it by all means, mainly because it will make the system unstable and quite uncontrollable.

-    But in real life, arguable positive impact your life in a much bigger way than negative feedback:
+    But in real life, positive feedback loop impact your life in a much bigger way than negative feedback;

     Examples of Positive Feedback in daily life: